filterpaper/prng/readme.md

 # Pseudorandom Number Generator
-A collection of PRNGs collected from the Internet and codes to test them.
+A collection of PRNGs from the Internet and codes to test them.